-At some point you may need to disable Platform Encryption for fields, files, or both.
+At some point, you may need to disable Platform Encryption for fields, files, or both.
 You can turn field encryption on or off individually, but file encryption is all or nothing.

 When you turn off Platform Encryption, encrypted data is not mass-decrypted and any functionality that is affected by encryption is not restored.
-Contact Salesforce if you need help with this.
+Contact Salesforce after disabling Platform Encryption for help finalizing your changes.

 - 1. From Setup, use the Quick Find box to find Platform Encryption. - 2.
 Click Encrypt Fields, then click Edit. - 3.
 Deselect the fields you want to stop encrypting, then click Save.
+Users can see data in these fields. - 4.
+To disable encryption for files, deselect Encrypt Files and Attachments.